akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The case never reached Henry.
 Roger of Salisbury dismissed it with a single line: "The king's vow supersedes all other claims."

 Later, Beatrice learned that the Queen had spoken to Roger privately the night before.

+@@@ TO EXPAND PER PLANS

+@@@START SCRAP@@@
+Beatrice stepped into the clearing.

+Sir Guy turned.
+For a moment, something flickered in his face—surprise, then annoyance, then a smile that did not reach his eyes.

+“Beatrice,” he said smoothly.
+“I was just speaking with your good nurse about the flocks.
+She tells me the geese are thriving.”

+“I heard what you were speaking about,” Beatrice said.
+Her voice was steady, though her hands were cold.
+“You will not have Stanwey.
+Not through me, not through any man the king sends.”

+He laughed.
+“You are young, child.
+You do not understand how the world works.”

+“I understand that you came to my father’s hall pretending honour, and I have found you counting what is not yours to count.”
+She stepped forward, her chin high.
+“You will leave.
+You will not return.”

+Sir Guy’s smile vanished.
+For a moment, his face was ugly—the mask gone, the greed plain.
+“You will regret this.
+When your father is dead and the sheriff comes to take this place for the crown, you will remember my offer.”

+“I will remember,” Beatrice said, “that you were not honest enough to speak plainly in my father’s hall.”

+He stared at her, then at the nurse, who had not moved.
+Then he untied his horse, mounted, and rode away without another word.

+---

+That winter, she heard that Sir Guy had taken a manor in the next shire, a small estate whose widow had no sons.
+She did not know whether to be relieved or sorry for the widow.

+She did not think of him again until the king’s messenger came.

+But she never forgot the way he had counted the geese, the timber, the souls of Stanwey.
+And when she walked into the king’s hall with Goosie in her basket, she carried that memory like a shield: she would not be counted.
+She would not be a measure of land.

+She would be herself.
+@@@END SCRAP@@@

 ---